 Avoid playing casino pit games & slots!

 Our advice is to stay away from all the table games and slots while waiting for a seat, as playing those games with negative expectation might soon become a habit that is hard to get rid of.
 If you have friends who play at the same local casino, you can ask if they’re willing to be your accountability buddies on this one.
+Playing negative EV games is a costly leak for many cash game players, and you don’t want to end up joining them!

 Get familiar with the house rules